BRTNetwork/brt-lib/docs/index.md

 # Static Methods

 brt-lib features a number of static methods that you can access directly on the `RippleAPI` object.
 The most commonly-used one is `computeBinaryTransactionHash`, described below.
-For the full list, see the [XRP Ledger Hashes README](https://github.com/BRTNetwork/js-brt-lib/blob/develop/src/common/hashes/README.md).
+For the full list, see the [BRT Ledger Hashes README](https://github.com/BRTNetwork/js-brt-lib/blob/develop/src/common/hashes/README.md).

 ## computeBinaryTransactionHash